The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 How OTT Technology is Changing the Media Industry

 OTT technology has played a massive role in the media industry’s evolution.
 It is leading viewers worldwide to “cut the cord” on cable.
-In fact, about a quarter of cable users will cancel their subscriptions by the year 2022.
+About a quarter of cable users will have cancelled their subscriptions by 2022.

 The ability to sign in to your OTT streaming platform account on different devices allows you to access your subscriptions from anywhere in your house without worrying about special wiring or hookups.